ch007m/litoria/README.md

 A command line tool simplifying the generation of the content created using Asciidoctor syntax.

 > This project enhances what is not included within the asciidoctor command line tool.
-> It is a refactoring of the ruby [hyla tool](https://github.com/cmoulliard/hyla) which is crrently used by
+> It is a refactoring of the ruby [hyla tool](https://github.com/cmoulliard/hyla) which is currently used
-> GPTE to generate courses, hands on lab content, slideshows, ...
+> to create a project, add asciidoctor templates, generate courses, hands on lab content, slideshows for RevealJS presentations, ...

 ## Install package